Tritanopia – Blue-Yellow Color Blindness

 • An injury through a hard hit to the front of back of your head may also cause blue-yellow color blindness.
 An example story can be found at Tritanopic after Heas Injury.

 The two photographs below give you some impression what tritanopes see.
-On the right side the actual photograph is shown as it is seen by people with normal color vision.
+On the left side the actual photograph is shown as it is seen by people with normal color vision.
 On the right side you see the tritan counterpart where you can spot how blue-yellow color blindness influences the view of colors.

 Art Plates Art Plates - Tritanopia